jsx-eslint/eslint-plugin-react/docs/rules/jsx-space-before-closing.md

-# Validate spacing before closing bracket in JSX (react/jsx-space-before-closing)
+# Enforce spacing before closing bracket in JSX (react/jsx-space-before-closing)

 🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.